|

 Personal | email me search me |

-It should also be noted that Matteo Ricci spent some time here, making the acquaintances of numerous literati.
+It should also be noted that Matteo Ricci spent some time in Nanjing, making the acquaintances of numerous literati.
 One possible outline for the program Music from the Time of Matteo Ricci imagines an "elegant gathering" where Jesuits and literati exchange melodies that could have been in the repertoire of the Jesuit musicians and the Chinese literati.
 Ricci apparently did take part in such gatherings, though there seems to be no record of music having been played at any of them.
+Nevertheless, it should be possible to organize a program focused on melodies Ricci could have heard while he was in Nanjing.7

-Two melodies with themes directly connected to Nanjing are:
+Beyond Shishang Liu Quan, melodies with themes even more directly connected to Nanjing include:

 These two melodies were apparently created by Yang Biaozheng, whose

-Chongxiu Zhenchuan Qinpu is included the list below of handbooks associated with Nanjing.7
+Chongxiu Zhenchuan Qinpu is included the above list of handbooks associated with Nanjing.12 However, I have not yet reconstructed them, nor to my knowledge has anyone else done so yet.

-Information about famous early qin players connected to Nanjing will be added later.
+Information about famous later qin players connected to Nanjing awaits further research.

 1.